dapr/docs/concepts/actors/actors_api.md

 #### Examples

-Example of invoking a timer for an actor:
+Example of invoking a timer for an actor: The example calls the checkRebels timer method on the actor type stormtrooper that has actorId of 50

 ```shell
 curl -X POST http://localhost:3000/actors/stormtrooper/50/method/timer/checkRebels \